 Shabina was called to the Bar in 2009 and admitted as a solicitor in 2013.

-She specialises in domestic violence, honour based violence, forced marriage, stranded spouse matters, FGM matters, children disputes and divorce.
+She specialises in domestic violence, honour based violence, forced marriage, stranded spouse matters, FGM matters, children disputes, divorce and financial orders, with expertise in Shariah Law; both family law and Islamic financing.
 She has worked as an Independent Domestic Violence Advocate handling high risk cases and extremely vulnerable clients.

 Shabina speaks fluent Bengali, Hindi and Urdu.
 She is also a certified user of Level 1 British Sign Language.

 Alumni of the Year, University of Greenwich, 2016